olorondu-emeka/web-crawler/README.md

 ## Performance optimization strategies
 - concurrency & batch processing (configurable batch size).
-- (config) retries for failed requests.
+- retries for failed requests.
 - handled duplicate links.
 - each node is visited only once.
 - `randomDelay` to mimick human behaviour when visiting sites.